ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

   - Install on Production environment:

-Make sure the [poetry access has be requested by the webmaster] (#requesting-access-to-poetry) and you have received the credentials.
+Make sure the [poetry access was requested by the webmaster] (#requesting-access-to-poetry) and you have received the credentials.

 *Settings.php* should contain (replace variables between [] with custom values):